 Reading to your child is extremely important and as a parent you can start to read to your child from day one, even when they are not able to speak.
 Importance of Reading to your child should continue even when your child can read independently, as reading is crucial in helping children to improve their language skills.
 Try and spend around 15 to 20 minutes each day reading to and with your child.

 Additional Benefits of Reading to your Child

 It’s not just language skills that are improved when you read to your child.
-Here are many other benefits of reading to your child.
+Here is the importance of reading to your child.

 - Children of preschool age who hear words in general conversation or that have been read to them tend to exceed at school.

 - When you read to your child, you will bond with them and this provides your child a sense of well being as well as intimacy.
 When your child feels close to you and gets the attention that they need, it also helps them to feel loved and puts them in a better position when it comes to their learning journey.

 - Reading to your child helps to promote a longer attention span.
 This is vital in order for your child to be able to concentrate.